[3.13 UPDATED] JUST LIKE CAP! Pirate's Full Phys Shield Throw Berserker / Taskmaster Cosplay

 07. Leveling Guide and Passive Trees

 SST is a level 12 skill (quest reward from Nessa when you get to Mervail's Caverns), and it's strong enough to use as you play through the acts.
-Until then, use whatever skill you want because it's Act 1 and you can sleepwalk through that content.
+Until then, use whatever skill you want because it's Act 1 and you can sleepwalk through that content (I used Cleave for the lulz at leaguestart).

 When assigning your first few passive points, take life nodes to Warrior's Blood and then make a beeline for the Duelist section of the tree.
 Because SST benefits from both shield attack and projectile attack nodes, you get a ton of mileage from very little skillpoint investment by taking Master of the Arena to Defiance, Bravery, Art of the Gladiator, and Fury Bolts.
 If you already have a Divide and Conquer jewel (recommended), take the socket near Berserking.

-Next, it's time to start picking up the Impale Clusters so that shortly after you hit lvl 31 and can use the Impale Support, you will have 100% chance to impale on hit and have some serious single target crushing potential for act bosses.
-Your first 37 skillpoints, which should be right at the end of Act 3, should be generally as follows:
+Next, it's time to start picking up the Impale Clusters (the Skewering nodes) so that shortly after you hit lvl 31 and can use the Impale Support, you will have 100% chance to impale on hit and have some serious single target crushing potential for act bosses.

-Next you'll want some life and utility, so grab Bloodless, Heart of the Warrior, Iron Grip, and Vitality Void, in that order.
-Dazzling Strikes and Point Blank are next, followed by Longshot, Thick Skin, Constitution, and Golem's Blood.
+Next you'll want some life and utility, so grab Bloodless, Heart of the Warrior, Iron Grip, Golem's Blood, and Vitality Void, in that order.
+Call to Arms and Point Blank are next, followed by Longshot, Thick Skin, Constitution, and Graceful Assault.
 If you find yourself needing extra resistances, Cloth and Chain and Diamond Skin are great temporary nodes that you can easily spec out of once you get some decent resistances on your gear.
 By now you should be (ab)using Molten Shell if not Vaal Molten Shell, so go ahead and grab Adamant because it's awesome.

-I picked up extra nodes in the Duelist section for use with my Timeless Maraketh jewel and Inspired Learning.
-If you don't have access to either of those or want to push this build higher than lvl 90 consider nodes like Berserking (which I used until I got my Inspired Learning), Eagle Eye, and Utmost Might.
+The first version of this build picked up extra nodes in the Duelist section for use with my Timeless Maraketh jewel and Inspired Learning.
+If you don't have access to either of those or want to push this build higher than lvl 90 consider nodes like (which I used until I got my Inspired Learning), Eagle Eye, and Utmost Might.

 Useful levelling uniques:

 If you find any of these along the way, they synergize very well with the build and can make blowing through the acts even easier.
-Or, if you're in a trade league, just buy a couple of them because they're never expensive and you can get a lot of mileage out of them; I was still wearing this Karui Ward when I took down the Shaper!
+Or, if you're in a trade league, just buy a couple of them because they're never expensive and you can get a lot of mileage out of them; I was still wearing this Karui Ward when I took down the Shaper on the first version of this build!

 08. Path Of Building Links: